 The point is, we won’t know the outcome, but embracing this uncertainty is the only way we can truly move forward.
 If we are unhappy, and we follow our heart and our intuition to guide us into making the changes needed, can we really fail?

 So, think of one thing today that you are afraid of, however big or small, and take that first step towards it, even if your heart is pounding, your palms are sweaty, and you can barely breathe.
 Know that these are normal, physiological responses to fear, and that as soon as you have faced it, they will disappear as quickly as they came.
 What’s even better, is that what comes next is the wonderful feeling of euphoria:

 ‘Yes, I did it!
 I was brave enough to follow my heart!
 Woo hoo!

 And once we’ve done it once it gets easier and easier and easier, as we begin to build up on our strength and resilience and really live the life we love because we are being true to ourselves.

 Use the mantra, stick it on your fridge, on your phone, on your bathroom mirror.
 Anywhere where you will see it on a daily basis, and watch how your life transforms:

 Feel the Fear and Do It Anyway!®

 Hi!
 My name is Helen and I am a Reiki Master/Teacher delivering treatments and workshops in Wantage, Oxfordshire.
-I run Reiki workshops from level 1 up to level 4 throughout the year, as well as Oracle card workshops, Spiritual Awakening courses and meditation circles.
-See my website for upcoming dates.... [read more]
+I run Reiki workshops throughout the year, as well as Oracle and Tarot card workshops, Connecting to Spirit workshops, Spiritual Awakening courses, and meditation, sound healing and Shamanic drumming circles.
+See my... [read more]